Ycblue/Master-Thesis/README.md

 # Master-Thesis

-Synthesizing Psudo CTs with Generative Adversarial Networks and X-Ray based a priori Information
+Synthesizing Pseudo CTs with Generative Adversarial Networks and X-Ray based a priori Information